Melfaki2024/League-of-Legends-Model/README.md

+# League of Legends Model: Predicting the Winner

 ### In this project, we create a Decision Tree model in order to predict whether or not a player is going to be on the winning or losing side of a given game.
-This is done through the League of Legends data set of competitive match data from the 2022 season.
+This is done through = Oracle’s Elixir’s League of Legends competitive match dataset from the 2022 season.

 ### Our exploratory data analysis on this dataset can be found here: [League of Legends Game Analysis](https://benjaminbestmann.github.io/League-of-Legends-Project/)